-The HTML Special Characters Helper plugin for WordPress is free that can be very useful if you frequently use the WordPress Text editor and need to add special characters to your pages and posts …
+This is a free WordPress plugin that can be very useful if you frequently use the WordPress Text editor and would like to add special characters and symbols to your posts and pages …

-(HTML Special Characters Helper)
+(HTML Special Characters Helper – WordPress plugin)

-(Add HTML Special Characters Helper)
+(Install HTML Special Characters Helper – plugin)